jobinau/pgpulseV2/README.md

-# pgPulse
+# pgPulseV2

-pgPulse is a database performance snapshoting tool to capture database performance and sizeing related information available within the database
+pgPulseV2 is a database performance snapshoting tool to capture database performance and sizeing related information available within the database

 Historical performance information can be maintained in same or remote database.
 These historical performace and sizing data can be used for analysis purpose.

 # History
- This repository is a fork of original pgpluse repository of Avinash Vallarapu.
-Which is again inspired by other projects like PgOn (Openwatch)
+ This work started as a fork of original pgpluse repository of Avinash Vallarapu.
+Which is again inspired by other projects like PgOn (Openwatch).
+But codebase is completely rewritten for portability, simplicity and lightweightness.

 This is an effort to modernize code base and consolidate different scripts which are already existing to address the similar problem.
 As of now, code is diverged so from the upstream.